 Lake Malawi is the stellar attraction of a Malawi safari, enriching every aspect of its life.
-This vast expanse of bright blue water is 600km long and up to 80km wide.
-So it makes up some 20% of the whole of Malawi.
-The lake shore offers miles of palm-fringed sandy beaches, rounded granite boulders and romantic wooded islands.
-The call of the African fish eagle is ever present.
-Everywhere people smile and seem delighted to see you.
+This vast expanse of bright blue water makes up some 20% of the whole of Malawi!

 The beautiful mountainous terrain surrounding much of Lake Malawi doesn’t make for productive farming.
 So the lake itself is a vital part of the Malawi economy.
 Fish such as chambo and kapenta make up the main protein source for the lakeside people.
-(Apparently fish provides 70% of the protein diet for Malawians).
-So at night the lake is sparkling with the tiny lights of the fishermen using lights and paddle bangs to attract the fish.
+So at night, the lake is sparkling with the tiny lights of the fishermen using lights and paddle bangs to attract the fish.